If you remember nothing else:

 - Competitive positioning creates urgency - Show how AI affects market position and customer expectations rather than internal efficiency gains alone

 You walk in talking about models and tokens and training data.
 They nod politely.
-Then they ask about ROI timeline and you start explaining why AI is different.
+Then they ask about ROI timeline and you start explaining why AI is different from every other technology investment.
 The meeting ends with “let’s revisit this next quarter.”

 What executives actually want to hear

-Not transformation.
-Not moonshot innovation.
+Not change.
+Not moonshot thinking.
 Practical deployment and reliability.

-When presenting to executives, they are thinking about three things: competitive position, resource allocation, and risk exposure.
-Your job is to address all three in the first five minutes, or you have lost them.
+When presenting to executives, they’re thinking about three things: competitive position, resource allocation, and risk exposure.
+Your job is to address all three in the first five minutes.
+Miss that window and you’ve lost them.

 The ROI evidence they actually believe

-Here’s where most briefings fall apart.
+Most briefings fall apart right here.
 You cite vendor case studies showing 10x improvements.
 Executives hear “salesperson” and tune out.
+This happens in room after room, and it’s frustrating, because the underlying business case is often solid.

-So your presentation should not promise transformation.
-Promise modest, measurable improvement in specific processes where you already have data, strong workflows, and competent teams.
-That is believable.
+So your presentation shouldn’t promise change.
+Promise modest, measurable improvement in specific processes where you already have data, solid workflows, and competent teams.
+That’s believable.
 That gets approved.
+The AI adoption flywheel starts with exactly this kind of small, proven win.

-Deloitte’s 2026 research found 74% of companies want AI to grow revenue, but only 20% have seen that happen.
+IBM’s 2025 CEO study is blunt: only 25% of AI initiatives have delivered expected ROI, and just 16% have scaled enterprise-wide.
 Be conservative.
 Real timelines that account for learning curves and integration complexity beat vendor promises every time.

-Competitive pressure works better than opportunity when you are presenting to executives.
+Competitive pressure works better than opportunity when you’re presenting to executives.
 But you need current data, not generic “AI is eating the world” claims.

 This creates a window.
-Right now, being in that 5% puts you ahead.
-GenAI has entered Gartner’s “Trough of Disillusionment”, which means the hype is fading.
+Being in that small minority puts you ahead.
+The hype has cooled, which is exactly the moment that rewards patient operators over loud ones.
 Companies that methodically build real capabilities now will pull away while competitors struggle with failed experiments.

-Make this clear in your presentation: we are not chasing innovation for its own sake.
-We are maintaining competitive position while there is still time to catch up methodically instead of desperately.
+Make this clear in your presentation: we’re not chasing innovation for its own sake.
+We’re maintaining competitive position while there’s still time to catch up methodically instead of desperately.

 Risk mitigation that builds confidence

 Executives care more about what can go wrong than what might go right.
-Especially at mid-size companies where one bad bet can hurt for years.
+Especially at mid-size companies where one bad bet can be painful for years.
+Can you eliminate all AI risk?
+No. But you can contain it.

-The regulatory landscape adds real urgency.
-The EU AI Act reaches full high-risk compliance requirements in August 2026, with penalties up to 35 million EUR or 7% of global revenue.
-In the U.S., Colorado SB 205 requires AI risk management programs starting February 2026.
-This is not abstract - it is a deadline.
+The compliance picture adds real urgency.
+The EU AI Act is phasing in its obligations for high-risk systems, with penalties that reach 7% of global revenue for the worst violations.
+In the U.S., Colorado’s AI Act requires AI risk management programs from June 2026.
+This isn’t abstract.
+It’s a deadline.

-Here is how to present it: pilot approach with defined scope, clear success metrics, and exit criteria if things do not work.
+Present it this way: pilot approach with defined scope, clear success metrics, and exit criteria if things don’t work.
 Timeline of 90-120 days to prove value before scaling.
-Governance structure that assigns responsibility to existing roles rather than creating new ones.
+Governance that assigns responsibility to existing roles rather than creating new ones.
+Risk controls matter, but pitch them as protections for the business, not obstacles.

-The message: we are not betting the company.
-We are running a controlled test with limited downside and measurable upside.
+The message: we’re not betting the company.
+We’re running a controlled test with limited downside and measurable upside.

 Resource requirements that get approved

-This is where most briefings either lowball to get approval or overbuild for perfection.
-Both fail.
+Most briefings either lowball to get approval or overbuild for perfection.
+Both approaches fail, and I’m pretty sure I’ve made both of those mistakes at some point.

-A critical reality: Gartner found that 57% of organizations estimate their data is not AI-ready.
-Informatica’s CDO survey identified poor data quality as the top obstacle at 43% of organizations.
-Address this in your resource planning.
+A critical reality: data readiness is where most plans break.
+Informatica’s CDO survey identified poor data quality as the top obstacle, named by 43% of organizations.
+Address this in your resource planning before you set expectations.

-Gartner’s AI investment framework built from work with thousands of executives recommends tying every project directly to strategy, grouping investments into three types (commoditized, enabling, and differentiating), and funding with proof-of-concept models.
+A well-established AI investment framework, built from work with thousands of executives, recommends tying every project directly to strategy, grouping investments into three types (commoditized, enabling, and differentiating), and funding with proof-of-concept models.

 - Team allocation: existing staff plus targeted skills, not all-new hires